 10 – No Memory Seats

-Memory seats are still not an option, even on the top of the line model.
-For anyone that shares a car with another, this feature has been outstanding on the Subaru Outback for quite some time.
+Memory seats are still not an option, even on the top of the line Outback model.
+For anyone that shares a car with another person, this feature has been outstanding on the Subaru Outback for quite some time and shows no sign of turning up anytime soon.

 11 – Electric Windows Often Stick

-The Subaru Outback still suffers from sticking windows, that will not roll down if the vehicle has been standing for a while and in some cases will stick after just a couple of hours.
-A quick elbow to the window temporarily solves the problem, but this fault could be devastating if the car is in an emergency and the vehicle passengers need to get out of the windows.
+The Subaru Outback still suffers from sticking windows.
+Windows that will not roll down if the vehicle has been standing for a while and in some cases will stick after just a couple of hours, can be a royal pain.
+A quick elbow to the window temporarily solves the problem, but this fault could be devastating if the car is in an emergency and the vehicle passengers need to get out of the windows for some reason.
 If the vehicle is already underwater and there is no other way out, then the sticky windows can turn this vehicle into a death trap.
-Some Outback owners have take to regularly lubricating the window mechanisms with silicone lubricant, but even then the windows may still stick.
+Some Outback owners have taken to regularly lubricating the window mechanisms with silicone lubricant, but even then the windows may still stick.
+It is shocking that this safety problem exists on a modern car, even though the Subaru Outback often gets a 5 star safety rating, occupants may not be able to get out of the vehicle if it is on fire or underwater and may die.

-12 – Oil Problems With Leaking Head Gasket and Regular Oil Top Ups Required
+12 – Leaking Head Gasket.
+Regular Oil Top Ups Required

-13 – Engine Oil Light Slow To Respond
+13 – Engine Oil Warning Light Slow To Update

-For a car that already has many oil issues, it is surprising to find that after adding engine oil, it often takes over 15 minutes for the oil light to go out on the dash, even though the oil level is now actually full.
-This is because the car computer likes to take its time to re-assess the oil level and this action confuses many Outback owners who then add even more oil effectively putting too much oil in the vehicle, of which there is conversely, no warning light
+For a car that already has so many oil issues, it is surprising to find that the on board computer also has a fault when it comes to engine oil.
+If the oil is low, the oil warning light will appear, but even after adding engine oil, it often takes over 15 minutes or so for the oil light to go out on the dash, even though the oil level is actually now full.
+This is because the car computer likes to take its time to re-assess the oil level and this action confuses many Outback owners who then add even more oil effectively putting too much oil in the vehicle, of which there is conversely, no warning light.

 14 – Lack of Electric or Hybrid Version Available